yast/yast.github.io/doc/maintenance-branches.md

 How to Create a Maintenance Branch
 ----------------------------------
-When a maintenance branch need to be created, then there is available in devtools [helper tool](https://github.com/yast/yast-devtools/blob/master/ytools/yast2/create_maintenance_branch).
-For creation of new branch is needed to set properly constants on top of file.
-Optional argument passed to script can be used when the maintenance branch need to be created from specific commit or branch.
+When a maintenance branch needs to be created, there is a [helper tool](https://github.com/yast/yast-devtools/blob/master/ytools/yast2/create_maintenance_branch). available in devtools.
+The constants at the top of the file must be properly set before the execution.
+An optional argument can be passed to the script when the maintenance branch needs to be created from a specific commit or branch.
 By default it creates the branch from the latest master.